 We both however, don’t head straight home.
 Instead, we go right to the comic bookstore.
-We haven’t been there together in so long, so we decided to get some time in before the quarter ends.
+We haven’t been there together in so long, so we decide to get some time in before the quarter ends.

 We then play some video games on the TV console in the game room.
 Michael had been wanting me to do so for a while, but I had never really gotten around to it.